-Vice President and Global Head, Medical Device and Diagnostics Research
+Former Vice President & Global Head, Medical Device & Diagnostics Research (MDDR), ICON plc

 Precision medicines can command premiums, in part due to the preferences of providers, opportunities afforded to payers, and the rising influence of the patient–consumer.

 This series is dedicated to assessing a gamut of strategies for bringing precision drugs, devices, and diagnostics to market.
 In the first instalment, we explored emerging biomarker-based approaches, from genomics to wearable sensors.

 In this instalment, we will explore the potential of stratifying patient populations through an alternative strategy: patient preference information.
 These data may be more valuable than they first appear, in part due to emerging regulatory precedent.